Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/loadoptions/getonlyloaddocumentproperties/_index.md

 ---
 title: getOnlyLoadDocumentProperties
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/loadoptions/getonlyloaddocumentproperties/
+url: /php-java/aspose.slides/loadoptions/getonlyloaddocumentproperties/
 ---

-## getOnlyLoadDocumentProperties()  function
+## getOnlyLoadDocumentProperties()  method

  This property makes sense, if presentation file is password protected.
  Value of true means that only document properties must be loaded from an encrypted